penumbra-zone/penumbra/docs/protocol/src/protocol/notes/nullifiers.md

 # Nullifiers

+- [ ] What is a nullifier?
+- [ ] Refactor to describe generic nullifiers

 The nullifier $\mathsf {nf}$ (an $\mathbb F_q$ element) is derived as the following output of a rate-3 Poseidon hash:

 ```